praetorian-inc/tabularium/docs/organization-name-asset-type.md

 ## Overview

-The Organization Name asset type enables comprehensive cross-platform asset discovery by supporting multiple name variations for organizations.
+The Organization Name asset type enables comprehensive asset discovery by supporting multiple name variations for organizations.
 This implementation addresses the challenge of inconsistent naming conventions across platforms like GitHub, DockerHub, and LinkedIn.

 ## Core Components